choener/BenchmarkHistory/README.md

 # BenchmarkHistory

-The library provides tools for keeping a log of running time and memory allocation of functions one runs.
-The BenchmarkHistory program visualizes changes over time.
+The library provides tools for keeping a log of running time and memory allocation of functions to be benchmarked.
+I use this library together with buildbot to be alerted when one of my programs or libraries performs much worse due to recent changes.
+The system uses the history of benchmark runs to adapt to changes.

-Most recent data left, older data points more to the right, with logarithmic time scale.